dragonejt/dragonejt/README.md

 - I am actively involved in [Civic Tech DC](https://www.civictechdc.org/), a group of volunteer devs working on civic tech projects.
 AmericanRedCross/street-view-green-view is a project that I work on in Civic Tech DC.
 # Status
 ## 🤔 Learning
-- Django, discord.js, Raspberry Pi
+- Go, Django, Raspberry Pi
-- Applications of Machine Learning in Space Exploration
 ## 🛠️ Building
 - [hakase](https://github.com/dragonejt/hakase), a Discord Bot with helpful utilities for classroom Discord Servers.
 - [Street View Green View](https://github.com/AmericanRedCross/street-view-green-view), a set of scripts to map tree canopy cover from street level imagery.